 We have the opportunity to harness the power of health-related data in the cloud to address longstanding social and structural disparities that were amplified by the differential impact of COVID-19 on underserved populations.
 Cloud innovation can help achieve the United Nations Sustainable Development Goals for ensuring healthy lives and promoting wellbeing by supporting more equitable, sustainable, and inclusive recovery efforts.

-We invite applications by organizations who are leveraging the cloud to reduce inequities in care and enhance health outcomes in any of the following three areas:
+We invite applications by organizations who are leveraging the cloud to reduce inequities in care and enhance health outcomes in any of the following four areas:

 Increase access to health services